prisma/prisma1/content/04-Reference/03-API/04-Subscriptions.md

 # Subscriptions

+## Overview

 *GraphQL subscriptions* allow you to be notified in realtime of changes to your data.
-This is an example subscription that notifies you whenever a new post is created:
+This is an example subscription that notifies you whenever a new `Post` node is created:

 ```graphql
 ---